-Microsemi staffs its Customer Technical Support Center with highly skilled engineers who can help answer your hardware, software, and design questions.
-The Customer Technical Support Center spends a great deal of time creating application notes and answers to FAQs.
+Microsemi SoC Products Group staffs its Customer Technical Support Center with highly skilled engineers who can help answer your hardware, software, and design questions about Microsemi SoC Products.
+The Customer Technical Support Center spends a great deal of time creating application notes, answers to common design cycle questions, documentation of known issues and various FAQs.
 So, before you contact us, please visit our online resources.
 It is very likely we have already answered your questions.